 Many of the Mumuye believe that there is no life after death.
 However, some believe that good people are born again after being dead for two years, but that the wicked have no future lives.

 Although Cameroon and Nigeria have a large number of Christians, most of the Mumuye have never heard a clear presentation of the Gospel.
 Additional evangelistic resources and missionary efforts are needed to see these groups turn to Christ.
 Most of all, they need people who will begin to faithfully intercede for them, daily tearing down the strongholds that are keeping them in spiritual bondage.
 Only then will their hearts be prepared to receive the Good News as it is presented to them.

 * Ask the Lord of the harvest to send forth laborers into Cameroon and Nigeria to work among the Mumuye.

 * Pray that Christians in neighboring tribes would have opportunities to share the love of Jesus with the Mumuye.

 * Ask God to create a hunger within the hearts of the Mumuye to know the Truth.

 * Ask God to raise up teams of intercessors who will faithfully stand in the gap for the Mumuye.

-* Ask the Lord to bring forth triumphant churches among the Mumuye for the glory of His name!
+* Ask the Lord to bring forth many fellowships of believers among the Mumuye for the glory of His name!